PoorviMA-Sahyadri-ECE/PoorviMA-Sahyadri-ECE-VSDSquadron/README.md

-VSDSquadron FPGA UART Projects
+#VSDSquadron FPGA UART Projects
 This repository documents a series of UART-based projects implemented on the VSDSquadron FPGA Mini Board, ranging from basic loopback testing to UART-based actuator and display systems.
+---

-Projects Overview
+#Projects Overview
 Project	Description
 uart_loopback	Transmits and instantly receives the same data to test UART connectivity. uart_tx	Sends data from FPGA to a PC or serial device using UART. uart_tx_sense	Transmits sensor data through UART based on real-time inputs. uart_display	Receives serial data and displays it on an output device. uart_actuator	Receives serial commands and controls actuators like LEDs or motors.
+---

-Learning Outcomes
+#Learning Outcomes
 Verilog-based UART design

 Sensor and actuator interfacing